A story worth telling: Roy Eaton the Jackie Robinson of Advertising…

 Thanks to Young and Rubicam, Roy Eaton became the Jackie Robinson of Advertising

-At Young & Rubicam, Eaton used his familiarity with modern music to customize ads that appealed to modern tastes.
+At Young & Rubicam, Eaton used modern music to customize ads that appealed to modern tastes.
 He employed the jazz of Miles Davis and Charlie Parker to sell Kent cigarettes and their innovative “micronite filter.”

-But if a single story illuminates the beacon of equality Young & Rubicam was, it’s not directly connected with Eaton’s creative output.
+But if a single story illuminates the beacon of equality at Young & Rubicam , it’s not directly connected with Eaton’s creative output.
 It’s about caring transcending any imagined color line, shared in the Ad Age interview.

 When a tragic accident changed lives…